Spjagrit/Semantic_Analyzer/README.md

 ### Semantic Errors:
 Errors recognized by semantic analyzer are as follows:
-* Type mismatch
+* Type mismatch.
-* Undeclared variables
+* Undeclared variables.
-* Reserved identifier misuse
+* Reserved identifier misuse.
+* Multiple declaration of variable in a scope.
+* Accessing an out of scope variable.
+* Actual and formal parameter mismatch.

 ### Functions of Semantic Analysis:
 * Type Checking – Ensures that data types are used in a way consistent with their definition.